birish87/ppgService/src/main/README.md

 If the jar doesn't run, you may need java installed on your machine.
 I can assist with that.

-See also the json postman collection which contains some sample web calls & syntax:
+See also the json postman collection which contains some sample web calls & syntax found here: src>main>resources> ppgServiceDemo.postman_collection_General.json

+Just update your username and password to match your db usrname and pwd.

 Note, /ctrlQuery endpoint takes login credentials, and an 'alias' parameter which references the 'name' of a query, likely found in the postgres db > QA_QUERIES table (note, one of the columns is 'name' in that table).
 This table location